BrunoBarreto-USP/StarRegGAE---Machine-Learning-for-Stellar-Parameterization/README.md

 If you want to export images to the repo, save figures into `results/` (git‑tracked).

-## 🔁 Reproducibility

-* Fixed seeds via `random`, `numpy`, and TensorFlow.
-* Label scalers persisted with `joblib`.
-* Strict separation of train/test splits with optional duplicate checks at the **label** level.

 ## 🧩 Extending

 * Swap in different augmentations (telluric masks, stronger continuum ripple).
 * Add physics‑inspired priors or wavelength‑attention masks per parameter.
 * Try Conv1D or spectral transformers for local pattern sensitivity.
 * Convert to TF SavedModel / ONNX for deployment.

-## 📜 Citation

-If you use this repository in academic work, please cite the survey/data releases you rely on (e.g., SDSS/BOSS) and acknowledge Keras/TensorFlow, scikit‑learn, and SciPy.

-## 📄 License

-MIT — feel free to adapt to your needs.
-If you require a different license, update this section.

----

-**FAQ**

-**Q: Where do I put my spectra if I don’t have the provided `.npy` files?**
-A: Add a small preprocessing script that reads FITS → resamples to the notebook’s grid → normalizes → saves `.npy` arrays in `datasets/`.
-Wire the paths in the first cells.

-**Q: Can I run without GPU?**
-A: Yes.
-The network is compact; CPU training will be slower but feasible for small experiments.

 **Q: How do I reproduce the exact hyper‑parameters?**
 A: The notebook seeds and search spaces are fixed; the best config is saved via `ModelCheckpoint` and can be reloaded from `models/`.